Fruittips/eezee-asessment/README.md

 `/context`:

-- Stores all useContext related functions such as `cartQuantityContext.js`, which allows the quantity of items in the cart to be shared across and components in the application.
+- Stores all useContext related functions such as `cartQuantityContext.js`, which allows the quantity of items in the cart to be shared across components in the application.

 `/hooks`: